nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 The Web is built around the HTTP request.
 In the good old days, you requested a page (GET) and received a response with the page you requested.
 We developed an extensive methodology (REST) to create a stateless Web based on requesting and modifying resources on the server.

 It's important to realize that an HTTP request is *stateless* - in order for us to know *who* is making the request, the request must tell us itself.
 Without reading the contents of the request, there's really no way of knowing what request belongs to which session.
-Usually, in Rails, we do this with a secure cookie that carries a user ID.
+Usually, in Rails, we do this with a secure "signed" cookie {% sidenote 1 "A signed cookie means that a client can't tamper with it's value - important if you want to prevent session hijacking!" %} that carries a user ID.

 As the web grew richer, with video, audio and more replacing the simple text-only pages of yesteryear, we started to crave a constant, uninterrupted connection between server and client.
 There were places where we wanted the server to communicate back to the client (or vice versa) frequently:

-* **Clients needing to send rapidly to the server.** High-throughput environments, like online browser-based games, needed clients and servers to be able to exchange several messages *per second*.
+* **Clients needing to send rapidly to the server**.
+High-throughput environments, like online browser-based games, needed clients and servers to be able to exchange several messages *per second*.
 Imagine trying to implement an first person shooter's networking code with HTTP requests.
 Sometimes this is called a "full-duplex" or "bi-directional" communication.
 * **"Live" data**.
 Web pages started to have "live" elements - like a comments section that automatically updated when a new comment was added (without a page refresh), chat rooms, constant-updated stock tickers and the like.
 We wanted the page to update itself when the data changed on the server *without* user input.
 Sometimes this is called a "realtime" application, though I find that term buzzwordy and usually inaccurate.
+"Realtime" implies constant, nano-second resolution updating.
+The reality is that the comments section on your website probably doesn't change every nano-second.
+If you're lucky, it'll change once every minute or so.
+I prefer the term "Live" for this reason.
+We all know "live" broadcasts are every so slightly delayed by a few seconds, but we'll still call it "live!".
 * **Streaming**.
 HTTP proved unsuitable for streaming data.
 For many years, streaming video required third-party plugins (remember RealPlayer?).
 Even now, streaming data other than video remains a complex task without WebSockets (remote desktop connections, for example), and it remains nearly impossible to stream binary data to Javascript without Flash or Java applets (eek!).

 ## The Road to WebSockets

 Over the years, we've developed a lot of different solutions to these problems.
 Some of them haven't really stood the test of time - Flash XMLSocket relays, and `multipart/x-mixed-replace` come to mind.
-However, several techniques for solving the "realtime" problem are still in use:
+However, several techniques for solving the "realtime" problem(s) are still in use:

 ### Polling